RPDevJesco/ZephyrJS/README.md

 Built with ❤️

 ### ToDO:
-- Tabs: A component for creating tabbed navigation interfaces, useful for organizing content into separate sections within a single page.
-- Tooltip: A component for displaying additional information when users hover over or focus on an element.
 - Carousel: A component for creating image or content sliders, commonly used for showcasing multiple items in a slideshow format.
 - Progress Bar: A component to visually indicate the progress of a task or process.
 - Spinner/Loader: A component to indicate loading states or background processing.